University of Penn pledges $100 million to School District of Philadelphia

-The University of Pennsylvania announced Tuesday that it will pledge $100 million to the School District of Philadelphia, making the private contribution the largest in the School District’s history.
+The University of Pennsylvania announced Tuesday that it will pledge $100 million to the School District of Philadelphia, making the private contribution the largest in the district’s history.

 “When Philadelphia’s schools and school children succeed, all Philadelphia succeeds,” said Penn President Amy Gutmann in a written statement.
 “We are proud to be able to partner with our City and School District to significantly improve the learning environment for Philadelphia’s schoolchildren in a way that will have a long-lasting impact on the health, safety, and wellbeing of our entire City.